Updated February 2021

 With all the publicity about cutting down on plastic use, many people are now looking to go further to reduce throw away items and even work towards zero waste.
-We are all pretty adept at recycling our rubbish now but how many of you reuse or redistribute your rubbish?
+We are all pretty adept at recycling our rubbish now but how many of you reuse, repurpose or redistribute your rubbish?

 Specific sites like Freegle and Freecycle have been running a long time but now there are Marketplace and many local Free and For Sale groups on Facebook* where you can advertise things that you’d normally throw away and someone will come and collect it.
 I try to give away as much as possible as it not only cuts waste and landfill but someone else will benefit.